GSA/digitalgov.gov/content/posts/2015-10-26-nihdigital-summit-optimizing-digital-to-reach-patients-scientists-clinicians-and-the-public.md

 ---
+url: /2015/10/26/nihdigital-summit-optimizing-digital-to-reach-patients-scientists-clinicians-and-the-public/
 date: 2015-10-26 1:00:14 -0400
-title: '#NIHDigital Summit\: Optimizing Digital to Reach Patients, Scientists, Clinicians and the Public'
+title: '#NIHDigital Summit: Optimizing Digital to Reach Patients, Scientists, Clinicians and the Public'
 summary: ' On October 19th, NIH brought together nearly 1,500&nbsp;digital and health experts in person and via webcast.
 The event featured two keynote speakers and panels that showcased the unique perspectives of patients and caregivers, health communicators,'
-authors: [alison-lemon]
+authors:
+  - alison-lemon
 categories:
   - Managing Digital
   - Social Media